Jbleezy/BO1-Reimagined/README.md

 ## Barriers
 * No longer have to hold use button in order to rebuild barriers, only press
 * Fixed a bug where zombies would get stuck in a barrier if a board was repaired as the zombie was beginning to go over the barrier
-* All zombies behind a barrer will now taunt correctly
+* All zombies behind a barrier will now taunt correctly
+* Zombies behind a barrier will now only attack if they can see a player
 * Zombies will no longer get stuck behind a barrier when there are many zombies behind one barrier

 ## Zombies